gatsbyjs/gatsby/docs/docs/themes/shadowing.md

 ### Customizing the `Bio` component

-The file to shadow is found at `gatsby-theme-blog/src/components/bio.js`.
+In this case, the file to shadow is `gatsby-theme-blog/src/components/bio.js`.

 Component Shadowing uses a naming convention to determine which component will be rendered.
 In order to override the Bio component in `gatsby-theme-blog`, create a file named `user-site/src/gatsby-theme-blog/components/bio.js`.